spdx/Spdx-Java-Library/README-V3-UPGRADE.md

 Many of the class and property names have been changed to append `CompatV2` to clearly designate a compatible object is being referenced.

 Also note that the model classes are now stored in a separate repository `spdx-java-model-2_X`.

+## SPDX version 3.x package

+SPDX 3.0.1 model objects can be found in packages underneath `org.spdx.library.model.v3_0_1`.
+Note that Spdx-Java-Library will only track the latest minor+patch version for the last 2 major SPDX specification versions (i.e. v2.3.0 and v3.0.1), because minor+patch versions of the SPDX specification are backwards compatible _within_ a major version.

 ## Changes to ExternalElement and ExternalExtractedLicenseInfo (SPDX Version 2.X classes)